microsoft/service-fabric-observer/Documentation/Observers.md

 running as System or root, default FabricObserver can't monitor process behavior (this is always true on Windows).
 That said, there are only a few system services you would care about: Fabric.exe and FabricGateway.exe.
 Fabric.exe is generally the system service that your code can directly impact with respect to machine resource usage.

-**Version 3.1.18 introduced support for concurrent service process monitoring and reporting by FabricSystemObserver**.
-You can enable/disable this feature by setting the boolean value for ContainerObserverEnableConcurrentMonitoring.
-Note that this is disabled by default.
+**NOTE: Version 3.1.25 removes support for concurrent service process monitoring and reporting by FabricSystemObserver**.
+This feature is not worth the resource overhead given the limited number of processes FSO monitors.
-If your compute configuration includes multiple CPUs (logical processors >= 4), then you should consider enabling this capability as it will significantly decrease the time it takes FabricSystemObserver to complete monitoring/reporting.
-If you do not have a capable CPU configuration, then enabling concurrent monitoring will not do anything.

 **Input - Settings.xml**: Only ClusterOperationTimeoutSeconds is set in Settings.xml.